Nicho Hynes: Early life

-Hynes was born in Gosford, New South Wales, Australia and is of Indigenous Australian Wiradjuri descent and Scottish descent.
+Hynes was born in Gosford, New South Wales, Australia and is of Indigenous Australian descent and Scottish descent.

-Hynes grew up in Central Coast, New South Wales, and was educated at Brisbane Water Secondary College, Central Coast.
+Hynes grew up on the Central Coast of New South Wales and was educated at Brisbane Water Secondary College, Central Coast.

 He played his junior rugby league for the Umina Beach Bunnies and Woy Woy Roosters, before signing with the Manly-Warringah Sea Eagles.

 Playing career

 Early career

-Hynes was signed by the Manly-Warringah Sea Eagles NYC team in 2015, before spending the next two seasons (2017–18) with the Mackay Cutters, where he played 42 Queensland Cup matches.
+Hynes was signed by the Manly-Warringah Sea Eagles NRL Under-20s team in 2015, before spending the next two seasons (2017–18) with the Mackay Cutters, where he played 42 Queensland Cup matches.
 He was also taking part in a teacher aide job at a Mackay primary school at the time.